-In casual American English, "The printer is out of paper" sounds like "dhuh PRIHN-ter ihz OWT uhv PAY-per".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "The printer is out of paper" as "dhuh PRIHN-ter ihz OWT uhv PAY-per" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on printer, and it's one of the defining features of casual American English.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.